-How Robotic Process Automation is Impacting the Oil and Gas Industry
+How Intelligent Process Automation is Impacting the Oil and Gas Industry

-There has never been a better time to embrace Robotic Process Automation as a key component of digital transformation and extract maximum value from your infrastructure and technology investments.
+There has never been a better time to embrace Intelligent Process Automation as a key component of digital transformation and extract maximum value from your infrastructure and technology investments.